Manya1905/Hyperlocal-Ads/README.md

 ## Hyperlocal Ad Insertion Feature
 A dynamic ad insertion system that delivers location-based advertisements during video playback.
 Built with an Angular front-end and MySQL database, the platform enables advertisers to target viewers based on their geographic location.
 The system uses geospatial targeting powered by RedisGeo and a Spring Boot/Java backend to efficiently identify and fetch the nearest relevant ads within a defined radius.
-When a viewer watches a video, the platform automatically inserts up to 3 contextually relevant ad slots based on their location.
+When a viewer watches a video, the platform automatically inserts up to 3 ad based on their location.
 Advertisers can configure campaigns by specifying their budget and target geo-radius using latitude/longitude coordinates, ensuring their ads reach the most relevant local audience.

 ### Screenshot of the "Create Ad" Page